SEL For Educators: 4 Best Practices

 4. SEL for Educators: Include everyone

-While paying more attention to the SEL needs of teachers, it's important for school leaders to remember the conversation does not end there, said Dr. Dawn Bridges during a recent Tech & Learning Webinar
+While paying more attention to the SEL needs of teachers, it's important for school leaders to remember the conversation does not end there, said Dr. Dawn Bridges during a recent Tech & Learning Webinar.

 “We need to make sure that it includes the community, it isn't just teachers,” said Bridges, the AASA SEL Cohort Program Lead and the Senior Director of Education Partnerships for Right At School.
 “It's the staff and bus drivers.
 It's the Board of Education and the whole entire community.
 And when we think about moving forward and what schools need, we need to take a very comprehensive look and make sure we're including all stakeholders in that.”

-Erik Ofgang is Tech & Learning's senior staff writer.
-A journalist, author and educator, his work has appeared in the Washington Post, The Atlantic, and Associated Press.
+Erik Ofgang is a Tech & Learning contributor.
+A journalist, author and educator, his work has appeared in The New York Times, the Washington Post, the Smithsonian, The Atlantic, and Associated Press.
 He currently teaches at Western Connecticut State University’s MFA program.
 While a staff writer at Connecticut Magazine he won a Society of Professional Journalism Award for his education reporting.
 He is interested in how humans learn and how technology can make that more effective.